yoelchemla/Research-Algorithms/Ex_7/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-## Q1: According to this result, it can concluded that cvxpy library more fast than cvxpy library
+## Q1: According to this result, it can concluded that numpy library more fast than cvxpy library